 August rain drops tumble onto London pavements.

-Listen hard and you will hear a million umbrellas unfurl out of tube station exits,
+Listen hard and you can hear a million umbrellas unfurl out of tube station exits,

-under grey skies office workers trudge to joyless office blocks full of flickering computer screens
+under anthracite skies office workers trudge to joyless towers lit by flickering computer screens

 I sit outside a cafe at Notting Hill Gate, genteel Notting Hill sheltering from the rain